ftao1/pi_imager/README.md

 # pi_imager

-## Bash script to write Pi OS bookworm to SD Card with customisations.
+## Bash script to write Pi OS Bookworm to SD Card with customisations.

-## Pre-amble
+## Preamble
 I wanted a quicker CLI way to write Pi images to SD Card that has customisations I wanted but was lacking in the official Pi Imager.
 The official Imager already has a lot of customisation, but lacks console enablement and I didn't want to